-Mark Simakovsky joined Beacon Global Strategies LLC as a Vice President in February 2015.
+Mark Simakovsky joined Beacon Global Strategies LLC in February 2015.

 Throughout his career, Mr. Simakovsky has worked on a wide variety of national security issues, including defense policy, strategy, budget formulation, crisis response and congressional affairs.
 He has significant regional experience in Europe and Eurasia.